-- 1. Remove input power.

-- 2. Perform Case Cover Removal Procedure.
+- 1. Remove the input power to the FLEXTECTM 650 machine. - 2.
+Perform Case Cover Removal Procedure.

-- Locate the two large bolted connections labeled "207" and "209" on the top edge of the Flextec 450 switchboard.
+- 3. Locate the two large bolted connections labeled "207" and "209" on the top edge of the FLEX-TECTM 650 switch board.
 See Wiring Diagram.
-See Figure F.2.

-- Carefully discharge the link capacitors using a 25 watt or more, 25 to 1000 ohm resistor connected to two test leads. - 5.
-After discharging, use a DC voltmeter to insure the link capacitors are discharged by connecting the probes of the meter to "209" positive, and "207" negative.
-The voltage should be zero, if not, repeat procedure.
+See Figure F.2. - 4.
+Carefully discharge the link capacitors using a 25 watt or more, 25 to 1000 ohm resistor connected to two test leads. - 5.
+After discharging, use a DC voltmeter to ensure the link capacitors are discharged by connecting the probes of the meter to "209" positive and "207" negative.
+The voltage should be zero - if not repeat procedure. - 6.
+Perform the Case Cover Replacement Procedure.

-INPUT RECTIFIER TEST
+TROUBLESHOOTING AND REPAIR INPUT RECTIFIER TEST